 How Do I Get Medical Treatment?

 In an emergency, you can choose which doctor or hospital to seek treatment from.
 For all non-emergency care, you’ll have to follow the workers’ comp guidelines for selecting your treating doctor.
 In Indiana, employers have broad rights to select the medical providers who treat an injured worker.
 The one exception is where the employer refuses to provide the worker with reasonable and necessary medical care.

 All reasonable and necessary medical treatment related to your work injury will be covered through workers’ comp, including the cost of doctors’ visits, hospital bills, prescriptions, and prosthetic devices.
 You’ll also be reimbursed for the mileage you incur in traveling to and from medical appointments.
 In addition to medical benefits, you will also be eligible to receive temporary disability payments and a permanent disability award.

 You will be eligible to receive compensation for wage loss during the time you are temporarily disabled and unable to work.
-Temporary total disability payments are two-thirds of your average weekly wages, subject to a minimum of $75 and maximum of $650 per week.
+Temporary total disability payments are two-thirds of your average weekly wages, subject to a maximum of $780.00 per week (as of July 2016).

 You can continue to receive temporary total disability until your doctor finds that you’ve reached maximum medical improvement (MMI), meaning that your condition has plateaued and is not expected to improve.
 These benefits are available for a maximum of 500 weeks.

 If you’re able to return to part-time or light-duty work while you’re recovering, but earn less than your normal wages, you may eligible for temporary partial disability benefits.
 Temporary partial disability benefits are two-thirds of the difference in your average weekly wages, subject to the same minimum and maximum weekly amounts.
 These benefits are available for a maximum of 300 weeks.